esitarski/CrossMgr/helptxt/Properties.md

 ### Camera Notes:

-__Photos at Race Finish Only__ avoids filling up your disk with uninteresting photos during the race.
+__Photos at Race Finish Only__ will send a trigger only for the finish.
 This feature is especially useful for high-lap races like criteriums.

 When using the __Photos at Race Finish Only__ option, be aware that sometimes CrossMgr does not know who the leader is.
 Especially during a criterium, this can happen if the leader takes a free lap and CrossMgr does not auto-correct it, or in any race type, the leader might have a missed read.